daddydrac/Automated-Flask-API-Installer/README.md

 # Automated Flask API Installer
-Automated login/auth, database deployemnt with PostgresSQL and PGADMIN, with a fully funstional front end in VueJS -- sets up all in the command line in seconds!
+Automated login/auth, database deployemnt with PostgresSQL and PGADMIN, with a fully functional front end in VueJS -- sets up all in the command line in seconds!

 Automated remote deploy of app + clusters: